JJTBM-Games/jjtbm-games.github.io/design/designRamRace.md

 ![Activity Diagram Movement](./assets/ActivityDiagramMovement.svg)

 Whith the 'set player condition' activity variables are set that allow a player to move or not based on the current position of the player.
-It is also visible that when cheatmode is on, the
+It is also visible than when cheat mode is on players are always allowed to move to the desired position.
+This cheatmode implementation works the best because levels and powerups can be testes very easily with this.
+When the player position is getting checked to set the player movements condition checks are also done for the powerups.
+If the player position is equel to a powerup location inside the current level, the player gets the powerup and the powerup location is set to -1 (non existant).

 ## 3.4 User Input <a id="UserInput"></a>
 The user input method used for the game will be chosen based on a couple of key factors.
 These factors are the ability to: